Alisa Wolberg’s Lab

-- Complications of abnormal blood clotting are the number one killer of Americans today.
+- Complications of abnormal blood clotting are the leading killer of Americans today.

-- Heart disease is the number one cause of death in American women - more than all forms of cancer and the next four leading causes of death combined.
+- Heart disease is the leading cause of death in American women – more than all forms of cancer and the next four leading causes of death combined.